 I love sharing all the delicious root vegetables with you and today I am going to give you a quick rundown on how to cook yams.
 Being naturally gluten-free, yams are perfect for those following a paleo, grain-free, and Whole30 diets and they are a great source of real food carbohydrates.
 You can also read this post about Yuca root vegetable.

-In a recent post I covered a root vegetable called Yuca.
-Today, I am going to give you a quick rundown on yams.
 Many people confuse yams with sweet potatoes, and I have to admit that I did once think they were the same thing going under different names in different countries or perhaps varying slightly in colour.
-However, they are not the same thing, so let’s learn about yams and how you could incorporate them into your healthy kitchen.
+However, they are not the same thing, so let’s learn about the difference between yams and sweet potatoes, and how you could incorporate them into your healthy kitchen.

 From a nutritional point of view, yams are a good source of safe starch and carbohydrates.
 This tuber is high in potassium, vitamins B6, C and K, and fibre.
 There are 28 grams of carbohydrates and 0.5 grams of sugar per 100 grams of yams, and the glycemic index is lower than a regular white potato.

-- Add to roasts, stews and casseroles such as in my Yam & Beef Stew with Caramelised Onions & Pine Nuts.
+It works fabulously in meaty stews and casseroles such as in my Yam & Beef Stew with Caramelised Onions & Pine Nuts (pic above).